¡Bienvenidos al rincón de español!

 - Present vocabulary in chunks and in context rather than as isolated words or lists teaching around a themed unit lasting between four or six weeks

-- Seek ways to include meaningful culture content in every unit
+- Seek ways to include meaningful cultural content in every unit

 - Use songs and rhymes to reinforce meaning and practice language using culturally authentic versions whenever possible

-- Assess learner progress frequently using a variety of assessment
+- Assess learner progress using informal and formal assessments

 - Our program focuses on teaching listening and speaking skills in kindergarten and first grade.
-In second grade additional to teach listening and speaking skills we focus on teaching pre-reading and writing.
+In second grade additionally, we teach listening and speaking skills we focus on teaching pre-reading and writing.

-- First grade classes explore similar themes and vocabulary as the kindergarten classes do.
+- First-grade classes explore similar themes and vocabulary as kindergarten classes do.
 However in first grade we provide further enrichment to their vocabulary, and they begin simple sentence structure in all four areas of language

-- In second grade we review previous vocabulary while practicing skills of description, comparing, contrasting, and map-reading
+- In second grade we review the previous vocabulary while practicing skills of description, comparing, and contrasting.